TheRook/KeypoolRandom/README.md

 # Keypool Random

-- Build instructions:
+## Build instructions:

 Builds with GCC on any platform, this is using scaffolding to build a local binary - it isn't linked with the mainline linux (yet).
-It is just an experimental module that runs locally.
+It is just an experimental module that runs locally to prove the theory and to discuss this design.

 On OSX in order to use gcc you need to run:
 - xcode-select --install